Functional neuroanatomy of language, gesture and action

 Cognitive neuroscience of social cognition

 This project investigates the brain processes and mechanisms underpinning social perception, social interaction and the processing of emotions.
-Current projects are concerned with theory of mind in people with autism (Jellema, Riggs, O'Connor) as well as the neural basis of action prediction/anticipation in autism (Jellema, Schindler).
+Current projects are concerned with the perception of robots (Tidoni), theory of mind in people with autism (Jellema, Riggs, O'Connor) as well as the neural basis of action prediction/anticipation in autism (Jellema, Schindler).

 Neural architecture of space representation